shawn-nyk/tp/docs/DeveloperGuide.md

     - e.g. `SwitchCommand`, `HelpCommand`, `ExitCommand`
     - These commands are implemented as _concrete_ classes and inherit directly from the `Command` class

-From this point on, we will be using `XCommand` to represent commands that are dependent on type and `YCommand` to represent commands that are independent of type.
+From this point on, we will be using `ABCCommand` to represent commands that are dependent on type and `XYZCommand` to represent commands that are independent of type.

 The following shows the class diagram for `Command` and its subclasses:

 ![CommandClassDiagram](images/CommandClassDiagram.png)

-Figure xx. `Xcommand` refers to a command dependent on type while `YCommand` refers to a command indepedent of type
+Figure xx. `ABCCommand` refers to a command dependent on type while `XYZCommand` refers to a command indepedent of type

 #### Design considerations

-##### Aspect: Whether `XCommand` should be abstract and split into 4 other `XItemCommand` or handle the 4 `Item` types on its own
+##### Aspect: Whether `ABCCommand` should be abstract and split into 4 other `ABCItemCommand` or handle the 4 `Item` types on its own

-**Alternative 1 (current choice)**: `XCommand` is split into 4 other `XItemCommand`.
-Parser parses the user input and creates the specific `XItemCommand` for execution.
+**Alternative 1 (current choice)**: `ABCCommand` is split into 4 other `ABCItemCommand`.
+Parser parses the user input and creates the specific `ABCItemCommand` for execution.
 The following activity diagram shows how the execution of the `AddApplicationCommand` will work.

 ![AddApplicationCommandActivityDiagram](images/AddApplicationCommandActivityDiagram.png)